txt/sin21/docs/syllabus.md

 ### Attendance

-- Lectures are twice a week.
+- Lectures are once a week.
-- Tutorial sessions are optional, but please use our tutorial resources to help you along.
 - Please make sure you experience the lectures (either live or watching the recoding).
 - Aside from that, you have  to service all your homework, and prokect